 For additional information

-Penn State Cooperative Extension has a resource you should review prior to making your final decision concerning constructing a greenhouse.
-This resource is: Greenhouse IPM.
+- Penn State Greenhouse IPM.
+You should review this resource prior to making your final decision concerning constructing a greenhouse.

 There are companies that sell and construct greenhouses that can be easily found on the Internet.
 You should conduct your research into these companies to determine which best suit your needs.